World Chess Championship: Emanuel Lasker (1894–1921)

 Emanuel Lasker was the World Champion for 27 years consecutively from 1894 to 1921, the longest reign of a World Champion.
 During that period, he played seven World Championship matches.

 Lasker held the title from 1894 to 1921, the longest reign (27 years) of any champion.
 He won a return match against Steinitz in 1897, and then did not defend his title for ten years, before playing four title defences in four years.
 He comfortably defeated Frank Marshall in 1907 and Siegbert Tarrasch in 1908.
 In 1910, he almost lost his title in a short tied match against Carl Schlechter, although the exact conditions of this match are a mystery.
 He then defeated Dawid Janowski in the most one-sided title match in history later in 1910.

 Lasker's negotiations for title matches from 1911 onwards were extremely controversial.
 In 1911, he received a challenge for a world title match against José Raúl Capablanca and, in addition to making severe financial demands, proposed some novel conditions: the match should be considered drawn if neither player finished with a two-game lead; and it should have a maximum of 30 games, but finish if either player won six games and had a two-game lead (previous matches had been won by the first to win a certain number of games, usually 10; in theory, such a match might go on for ever).
 Capablanca objected to the two-game lead clause; Lasker took offence at the terms in which Capablanca criticized the two-game lead condition and broke off negotiations.

 Further controversy arose when, in 1912, Lasker's terms for a proposed match with Akiba Rubinstein included a clause that, if Lasker should resign the title after a date had been set for the match, Rubinstein should become world champion.
 When he resumed negotiations with Capablanca after World War I, Lasker insisted on a similar clause that if Lasker should resign the title after a date had been set for the match, Capablanca should become world champion.
-On 27 June 1920 Lasker abdicated in favor of Capablanca because of public criticism of the terms of the match, naming Capablanca as his successor.
+On 27 June 1920 Lasker abdicated in favour of Capablanca because of public criticism of the terms of the match, naming Capablanca as his successor.
 Some commentators questioned Lasker's right to name his successor; Amos Burn raised the same objection but welcomed Lasker's resignation of the title.
 Capablanca argued that, if the champion abdicated, the title must go to the challenger, as any other arrangement would be unfair to the challenger.
-Lasker later agreed to play a match against Capablanca in 1921, announcing that, if he won, he would resign the title so that younger masters could compete for it.
-Capablanca won their 1921 match by four wins, ten draws and no losses.